 - Work in pairs.
 You will hear people talking in eight different situations.
 Before you listen, read questions 1-8 and underline the main idea in each.
-The first one has been done for you. - You hear part of a conversation between friends.
-The boy says the reason his father cooks most of the time is because - A the boy doesn't like exotic food. - B the boy has too much school work. - C the boy doesn't know what ingredients to buy. - You hear part of a conversation between friends.
-The girl says that she enjoys spending weekends with her family because - A her mother spends a long time researching places to visit - B her mother often chooses entertaining activities to do at the weekend. - C her parents allow her to relax at home.
+The first one has been done for you. - 1 You hear part of a conversation between friends.

+The boy says the reason his father cooks most of the time is because - A the boy doesn't like exotic food. - B the boy has too much school work. - C the boy doesn't know what ingredients to buy. - 2 You hear part of a conversation between friends.

+The girl says that she enjoys spending weekends with her family because - A her mother spends a long time researching places to visit. - B her mother often chooses entertaining activities to do at the weekend. - C her parents allow her to relax at home.

-978-1-009-22605-9 - Complete First for Schools Student's Book and Workbook with eBook and Digital Pack (Italian Edition)
+978-1-108-64735-9 - Complete First for Schools Student's Book without Answers with Online Workbook